 My First HI-FI

 I set out to make these inexpensive to produce at a small scale.
 Every part is either sheet material or already mass produced.

-All of Speaker 1's components lie in plain view, providing insight on its inner workings and allowing for easier repair.
+All of Speaker 1's components lie in plain view, providing insight into its inner workings and allowing for easier repair.

 “Proto-speaker” to nail down proportions and final design changes.